dasch-swiss/dsp-api/docs/rst/knora-api-server/design-documentation/administration.rst

 ResourceClass / Property combination, thus making it possible to extend or change the attached permissions.

 **Administrative Permission Instances**: For each group inside the project, there can be **zero** or **one** instance holding administrative permission information.
-Querying is strait forward by using the *knora-base:forProject* and *knora-base:forGroup* properties as the compound key.
+Querying is straitforward by using the *knora-base:forProject* and *knora-base:forGroup* properties as the compound key.

 **Default Object Access Permission Instances**: For each group, resource class, or property inside the project, there can be **zero** or **one** instances holding default object access permission informations.
-Querying is strait forward by using the *knora-base:forProject* and either *knora-base:forGroup*, *knora-base:forResourceClass*, or *knora-base:forProperty* properties as part of the compound key.
+Querying is straitforward by using the *knora-base:forProject* and either *knora-base:forGroup*, *knora-base:forResourceClass*, or *knora-base:forProperty* properties as part of the compound key.